jryng/rtl819x-bootloader-dump/README.md

 - All scripts require Python 2 to be installed.
 - "pyserial" package needs to be installed via pip.
 - If using Windows, change the source serial from "/dev/ttyUSB0" to "COM3" or whtever COM number is attached to your UART adapter in Device Manager.
-- If using Windows, replace "python2" command with "py -2".
+- If using multiple Python versions, replace "python2" command with "py -2".

 ## brntool